DSLFoundry/mps-docxgen/README.md

   so there is only one place to edit if you change your mind about the path.
   As configured now, it points to folder `C:/temp/org.docx4j`

+##### org.docx4j.samples

+Ignore.
+This solution contains a few experiments that may be removed later.

 ##### org.xmlunit

 This solution is a wrapper for the xmlunit binaries (MPS @java_stub models)